CapnSane/marketplace/README.md

 - Bootstrap is allowed.

 This same project shall be individually made using Vue.js framework in the near future as part of a programming Yoyo Sensei class.

+#### Marketplace - Check it out!

+Whether you want to look how the project looks like, you can access [Hallowed Grounds](https://capnsane.github.io/marketplace/).
+Unfortunately it's only the marketplace, but the ideia of the game design is this.

 ##

 #### The first commit

 The first commit is an open repository only with this _README_ file.

 ##

 ### Game rules

 **Hallowed Grounds** is a card game that involves two or three players who are engaged in a battle of land domination.
 Each player has their own deck, either one previously constructed or made from a limited pool of cards for the event.
 All the players start the game with the _Castle_ card on the board, which have 30 as their "_life total_" and loses the game when their life total is reduced to zero.
 A player can also lose if they must draw from an empty deck.

 #### Cards in Hallowed Grounds

 There are three types of cards:

 - _Castle_
 - _Ground_
 - _Brave_